Margaret Menzies Campbell

 Margaret Williamson Menzies Campbell FDS FRCSE (née Shirlaw; 21 July 1893 – 1990) was a Scottish surgeon and general practitioner, who is known for her work as an historian of women's medical education and practice and dentistry.

 Early life and education

-Margaret Williamson Shirlaw was born in Carfin, North Lanarkshire on 21 July 1893 to Agnes and John Shirlaw.
-Her mother was the older sister of Dr Marion Gilchrist and named her daughter Margaret after their own mother, Margaret Gilchrist (née Williamson).
-On her birth record, her father is listed as the manager of Carfin Farm, however, by the 1911 census, the family had moved to Darlington, County Durham.
+Margaret Williamson Shirlaw was born in Carfin, North Lanarkshire, on 21 July 1893 to Agnes and John Shirlaw.
+Her mother was the older sister of Dr Marion Gilchrist.
+Agnes named her daughter Margaret after their own mother, Margaret Gilchrist (née Williamson).
+On her birth record, her father is listed as the manager of Carfin Farm; however, by the 1911 census, the family had moved to Darlington, County Durham.

-She attended University College Dundee and then University of St Andrews School of Medicine, graduating with an MB ChB in 1918.
-During her time at St Andrews, in 1915, she founded the Bute Medical Society, with the support of six other students and was the Society's first president.
+She attended University College Dundee.
+She then studied at University of St Andrews School of Medicine, graduating with an MB ChB in 1918; during her time at St Andrews, she founded the Bute Medical Society.
+She was the Society's first president.